jriveramerlatx/EDAforNotifications/readme.md

-Project description:
+# Project Description: EDAforNotification
-The project is about a Notification System to users subscribed to some events categories.
+The project is about a notification system for users who are subscribed to some event categories.

-The idea behind bas to create an Event Driven Architecture.
+The idea behind this is to create an Event Driven Architecture.

 The directory ./Stream contains all the events stored to be processed by consumer programs.

 The events can be created with the following command:
 $  ./main.py --addcategory
  or